-given that $g(n) = 2n^2$ it seems that this ration goes to ∞ for a fixed temperature with growing n.
-Yet, we use in our approximations that hydrogen is mostly in the ground state.
+given that degeneracy $g(n) = 2n^2$, it seems that this ratio goes to ∞ for a fixed temperature with growth of n.
+Yet, in our approximations, the hydrogen is mostly in the ground state.
 What is wrong with the above equation?
 Hint: it might be connected to the size of the atom.